mare-fuel/esbjerg/README.md

-# Fuel demand side for esbjerg case
+# Fuel demand side for the Esbjerg case

 *MarE-Fuel: WP1 T2*